Exploring the Salkantay Trek: An In-Depth Guide

 We recommend chewing on coca leaves (available for S/2 at any market in Cusco) or coca candies.
 So-called Soroche tablets, a highly effective treatment for altitude sickness, are available in all Peruvian pharmacies.

-What should we carry when trekking at Salkantay Trek?
+What should we carry when trekking on the Salkantay Trek?

 • A valid passport is required to access Machu Picchu.